 Architecture

-Jaiph is a workflow system with a TypeScript CLI and a JavaScript kernel (src/runtime/kernel/) that interprets the workflow AST in process — there is no separate “workflow shell” emitted for execution.
+Jaiph is a workflow system with a TypeScript CLI and a JavaScript kernel (src/runtime/kernel/) that interprets the workflow AST in process.
+There is no separate “workflow shell” emitted for execution.

 System overview

 Workflow authors write .jh / .test.jh modules.
-The toolchain turns those files into validated modules plus extracted script files, then the same AST interpreter runs workflows whether you use local jaiph run, Docker, or jaiph test.
+The toolchain turns those files into validated modules plus extracted script files, and then the same AST interpreter runs the workflows whether you use local jaiph run, Docker, or jaiph test.

-3. CLI (dist/src/cli.js via npm, or a Bun-compiled dist/jaiph binary) prepares script executables (scripts-only), then spawns a detached child that loads node-workflow-runner.js.
-That child calls buildRuntimeGraph() and runs NodeWorkflowRuntime.
-The child’s interpreter is process.execPath of the CLI process (Node when you run node dist/src/cli.js, the standalone Bun binary when you run dist/jaiph).
+3. CLI (dist/src/cli.js via npm, or a Bun-compiled dist/jaiph binary) prepares script executables (scripts-only), then spawns a detached child through the internal __workflow-runner argv marker (spawnJaiphWorkflowProcess in src/runtime/kernel/workflow-launch.ts).
+The child entrypoint is runWorkflowRunner (src/runtime/kernel/node-workflow-runner.ts), which loads or deserializes the module graph, calls buildRuntimeGraph(), then runs NodeWorkflowRuntime.
+Under Node the spawn is process.execPath + dist/src/cli.js + __workflow-runner; under the Bun standalone binary, process.execPath is the jaiph binary itself with the same marker.
 Script steps execute as managed subprocesses; prompt, inbox I/O, and event/summary emission are handled by the kernel under src/runtime/kernel/.

 4. Stream live events to the CLI and persist durable run artifacts.